entekadesign/kobold-alarm-clock-card/README.md

     - switch.stream_wnyc
 ```

 If you need a LAN-accessible alarm, you can use an audio file [hosted by the HA server](https://www.home-assistant.io/more-info/local-media/setup-media/).

-First, create a script whose [yaml configuration](https://www.home-assistant.io/integrations/script/#configuration) is similar to the following, replacing `media_player.my_browser` with the entity ID of your browser's media player, and `alarm_sound.mp3` with the filename of your alarm sound:
+1. Create a script whose [yaml configuration](https://www.home-assistant.io/integrations/script/#configuration) is similar to the following, replacing `media_player.my_browser` with the entity ID of your browser's media player, and `alarm_sound.mp3` with the filename of your alarm sound:

 ```yaml
 alias: Ring Alarm Bell